Beren Saat: Philanthropy

 Saat has participated in many social projects.
 In 2011, she became the face of deodorant brand Rexona and donated all 100.000 that she had earned to "Mor Çatı", a women's shelter foundation.
 In 2012, she designed some T-shirts for Elle magazine with her face on their covers and most of the money that was earned from selling the T-shirts in NetWork stores was donated to Nar Taneleri Projesi ("Pomegranate Seeds Project"), a charity which educates young orphan girls aged between 18 and 24.
 In December of the same year, she appeared on a calendar that was made and designed by Trendus.com, with a girl suffering from leukemia with Snow White costume on its cover.
 The Money that was earned by selling these calendars was donated to "Health and Education Foundation for Children with Leukemia".
 Saat, later went in front of the camera for a video supporting a project organized by European Union and Afghanistan's Ministry of Health for women's healthy childbirth in Afghanistan.

 In September 2014, Saat vocalized in "Baba Beni Okula Gönder" (Daddy Send Me to School) campaign's advertising film directed by Ozan Açıktan.
 In the "Breast Cancer Awareness Month" in October 2014, she appeared in Abdi İpekçi Arena and performed a symbolic jump ball with a pink ball during EuroLeague basketball competition.
 In the same month, Saat along with many other celebrities participated in "Gençliğe Hitabe" program for addressing young people with hearing disabilities using sign language.
 She was also one of the first people who reacted to the murder of Özgecan Aslan by publishing messages in her social media accounts.
 The messages contained information about her own experiences of challenges and difficulties of women in Turkey.
+Saat has voiced her support for the Black Lives Matter movement and expressed solidarity with Palestine during the Gaza war.